-The Fiscal Impact Analysis performed at the time of Project approval on February 13, 2018 forecasted that the project had a net recurring surplus of \$2,367,699 at build-out in constant 2014 dollars.
+The Fiscal Impact Analysis performed at the time of revised project approval (February 13, 2018) forecasted that the 6,260-unit project had a net recurring surplus of \$2,367,699 at build out in constant 2014 dollars.
 The City is authorized to levy a CFD fee of \$104 per unit in accordance with the Development Agreement.